WHAT IS THE CPRG?

 - Reduced rates for workshops and courses organised by CPRG

-- Free attendance of lecture evenings organised by the provincial branches of the CPRG.
+- Free attendance of lecture evenings organised by the provincial branches of the CPRG (where possible).

 - Associated membership of International Confederation of Cardio-respiratory Physical Therapists (ICCrPT), a WCPT interest group.